 Today unpopularity is not a word to be associated with Battersea!
 The area has been genuinely transformed into a destination for young families that has seen prices steadily rise and demand outstrip supply for the past decade.

-Young professionals who bought in Battersea a decade ago to avoid the higher costs of Clapham, have now become young families and the changing lifestyle values have meant that many have remained in the area.
+Young professionals that moved to Battersea a decade ago to avoid the higher costs of Clapham have now become young families, and the changing lifestyle values have meant that many have remained in the area.

-A heady mix of being close to the city centre, large open spaces and improving schools has led to Battersea becoming a highly desirable destination for new parents.
-A housing stock also characterised by Victorian terraced rows means that the more affluent young family can afford a house with a private garden without having to bear the commute of suburban living.
+A heady mix of being close to the city centre, large open spaces, and improving schools led to Battersea becoming a highly desirable destination for new parents.
+A housing stock also characterised by Victorian terraced rows means that the more affluent young family can afford a house with a private garden, without having to bear the commute of suburban living.

-However, more of these are now being converted back to family dwellings where the freehold is available instead of a leasehold or commonhold title.
-Houses in the Diamond Conservation Area on tree lined streets connected by Queenstown Road and Lavender Hill, and the streets dissected by the Northcote road prove popular with city professionals and families alike.
+However, more of these are now being converted back to family dwellings whereby the freehold is available instead of a leasehold or commonhold title.
+Houses in the Diamond Conservation Area – on tree-lined streets connected by Queenstown Road and Lavender Hill – and the streets dissected by the Northcote Road prove popular with city professionals and families alike.

-Another thing you can’t miss in Battersea is the regeneration of the Battersea Power Station which will be delivering hundreds of new homes to the area in the coming years.
-These have been popular with overseas investors particularly from Asia, driven by the central location, increasing quality of infrastructure (Northern Line extension plans), and relatively light touch management necessary.
+Another thing you can’t miss in Battersea is the regeneration of the Battersea Power Station, which will be delivering hundreds of new homes to the area in the coming years.
+These have been popular with overseas investors particularly from Asia, driven by the central location, increasing quality of infrastructure (including the Northern Line extension plans), and relatively light touch management necessary.

-For the long term investor, this regeneration area has great long-term credentials and is bound to be popular with a diverse range of potential tenants.
-The constrained supply of certain pockets and growing demand as the transport infrastructure improves should be positive considerations when assessing any potential investment opportunity.
+For the long term investor, this regeneration area has great credentials and is bound to be popular with a diverse range of potential tenants.
+The constrained supply in certain pockets and growing demand as the transport infrastructure improves should be positive considerations when assessing any potential investment opportunity.